-a.
+- a.
 Transitional regulation IN4390 Quantitative Evaluation of Embedded Systems Students who started their master's programme in Embedded Systems in the academic year 2018-2019 are not required to include this course in their IEP (they have to do an extra specialisation course instead).
-Students who started the master's programme before 2018-2019 and new students per 2019-2020, however, do have to take this course.
+Students who started the master's programme before 2018-2019 and new students per 2019-2020, however, do have to take this course. - b.

-- a.
 Transitional regulations MSc ES academic year 2022-2023 - From the academic year 2022-2023 IN4390 Quantitative Evaluation of Embedded Systems will no longer be offered. - Students of cohort 2021 and older who have IN4390 Quantitative Evaluation of Embedded Systems in their IEP, but have not yet successfully completed the course: the validity of the grade for the practical parts will be extended to the end of academic year 2022-2023.
 Students can pass the course by taking the resit exams in 2022-2023. - Students of cohort 2021 and older who have not successfully completed the practical part of the course or have not yet taken the course, may take CS4215 Quantitative Performance Evaluation for Computing Systems as a replacement course. - In the academic year 2022-2023 IN4387 System Validation will not be offered.
 For students of cohort 2021 and older who have IN4387 System Validation in their IEP, but have not yet successfully completed the course: the validity of the partial grade for the project part (50% of the final grade) will be extended to the end of academic year 2022-2023.
-Students can pass the course by taking the resit exam in 2022-2023.
+Students can pass the course by taking the resit exam in 2022-2023. - In the academic year 2023-2024 course IN4390 Quantitative Evaluation of Embedded System may be replaced by IN4341 Performance Analysis under to the following 3 conditions: - Students of cohort 2021 and older wish to graduate in the old MSc ES programme; - Course IN4390 Quantitative Evaluation of Embedded Systems is already in submitted IEP; - Not yet successfully completed course IN4390 Quantitative Evaluation of Embedded Systems.